PlayboyPrime/ModalMod/Explanations.md

  You can add here up to 5 TextInputComponents.
-Make sure you name them upcounting (TextInputComponent1, TextInputComponent2 etc)
+Make sure you name them upcounting (TextInputComponent1, TextInputComponent2 and so on)

 ## TextInputComponent